yinxiangshi/SMAPI/README.md

 ----- | -------
 `DeveloperMode` | Default `false` (except in _SMAPI for developers_ releases).
 Whether to enable features intended for mod developers.
 Currently this only makes `TRACE`-level messages appear in the console.
 `CheckForUpdates` | Default `true`.
 Whether SMAPI should check for a newer version when you load the game.
 If a new version is available, a small message will appear in the console.
 This doesn't affect the load time even if your connection is offline or slow, because it happens in the background.
-`IncompatibleMods` | A list of mods SMAPI considers incompatible and will refuse to load.
+`IncompatibleMods` | A list of mod versions SMAPI considers incompatible and will refuse to load.
 Changing this field is not recommended.

 ### Command-line arguments
 SMAPI recognises the following command-line arguments.
 These are intended for internal use and may